byexamples/byexample/docs/how_to_extend.rst

 Language of
 ^^^^^^^^^^^

-Then, the finder will need to determinate in which language the example was written.
+Then, the finder needs to determinate in which language the example was written.

 A Finder can be a generic finder that can extract examples of any language